THE PROCESSES ACCORDING TO ESALEN

 Hugh Martin remembers his early years at Esalen:

 “I first discovered Esalen in the Spring of 1965, just three years after its founding.
 I had been diagnosed with advanced-stage Hodgkin’s Disease lymphatic cancer, and given just two years to live.
-To make the best of my last days on earth, I had dropped the intensive stress of grad school, and traveled via Berkeley to California’s rugged Big Sur coast in search of a new life.
+To make the best of my last days on earth, I had dropped the intensive stress with valium of grad school, and traveled via Berkeley to California’s rugged Big Sur coast in search of a new life.
 With my young wife (a ‘Joan Baez with curves’) and baby daughter, I settled in a little cabin in the Redwoods, only accessible in mid-winter by an undulating suspension footbridge over a raging stream.
 From there, my family and I commuted to Esalen Institute, for volunteer work developing the grounds of the new Growth Center.
 While there, we meshed with the Esalen community, and plunged into the Esalen experience brutal hotseats with the the infamous Fritz Perls, soul-stripping encounter groups with the tough-but-caring Will Schutz, graceful Tai Chi ballets with Yoda-like Gia Fu Feng, exuberant dance, throbbing drums, soothing sensory awareness by the baths, searing acid mind-trips on windy ridge-tops, free sex, savage fist fights, and group hugs.
 Eventually, as my health and stability recovered, I was offered the position of Esalen general manager (by Esalen co-founder Dick Price) — and later, of Perls’ video cameraman both of which I declined in favor of a life back in the ‘real world.’
 Through the influence of Esalen, of Gestalt Therapy (Gene Sagan), of Reichian Therapy (Gerald Frank), of my third wife Kaye, and of a generous and forgiving God, my cancer completely vanished, and I went on to lead a happy and successful life.
 For the magic of Esalen, I’m forever grateful and living proof that it works.”